kasko/docs/source/products/baloise/multi-item/rest-api.rst

 REST API
 ========

-.. note::  Please refer to :ref:`REST API page<rest_api>` for a more complete documentation regarding the necessary requests before performing and building your own.
+.. note::  Refer to :ref:`REST API page<rest_api>` for a more complete documentation regarding the necessary requests before performing and building your own.

 **Please remember to use the API specific item and touchpoint.**